chr15m/awesome-clojure-likes/contributing.md

  * It is a LISP.
  * The documentation states it is inspired by Clojure.

-Has one or more of the following properties:
+Probably has one or more of the following properties:

  * Shares some syntactic shortcuts of Clojure (e.g. `[]`, `{}`, `#{}`, `#()`)
  * Preference for immutable datastructures (probably trie based).